 - Import the ODL Remote Teaching Shell.
 Get step-by-step instructions for importing ODL’s course template into your Canvas course site.

 - Update Your Canvas Syllabus.
 Learn how to import a syllabus template into your course site or update your existing syllabus to include revised university policies.
-Please note that our Canvas Support Center article will be updated soon for Fall 2020, and a new syllabus "block" for fall will be added to Canvas soon so you can import the most current information into your course site.

 - Quality Remote Teaching: The Big Picture Webinar.
 The following workshop was recorded during our Summer 2020 Remote Teaching Course Enhancement program.
 In this one-hour webinar, you'll get a big-picture overview of six strategies for quality remote instruction.
 You'll learn more about the Quality Matters Rubric, how it aligns with the ODL Master Shell in Canvas, and how to download the ODL Master Shell from Canvas Commons.